quantavil/obsidian/Testing/Selenium/CheatSheet.md

 // method is declared in the WebElement interface, and it returns the value of the web element’s attribute as a string driver.getAttribute();
 ```

+**Single-Page Applications** are an exception to this.

+The difference between these two methods comes not from their behavior, but from the behavior in the way the application works and how browser deal with it.

+`navigate().to()` navigates to the page by changing the URL like doing forward/backward navigation.

+Whereas, `get()` refreshes the page to changing the URL.

 ## Advance browser Operation